wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 # Configuration

-You configure the Wavefront Operator via a custom resource file.
+You configure the Wavefront Operator with a custom resource file.

-When you update the resource file, the operator picks up the changes and updates the integration deployment accordingly.
+When you update the resource file, the Operator picks up the changes and updates the integration deployment accordingly.

-To update the custom resource:
+To update the custom resource file:
 - Open the custom resource file for edit.
 - Change one or more options and save the file.
-- Run kubectl apply -f <path_to_your_config_file.yaml>.
+- Run `kubectl apply -f <path_to_your_config_file.yaml>`.

 See below for configuration options.